Give a Beat 2025 Annual Impact Report

 of Amplifying the Sound of Resilience

 This year marked a decade of Give a Beat, reflecting both organizational longevity and powerful, measurable impact.
-In 2025, our programs collectively engaged nearly 800 participants across the continuum of incarceration: from system-involved youth and incarcerated adults to returning citizens building creative income-generating pathways through our Alumni Network.
+In 2025, our programs collectively engaged over 800 participants across the continuum of incarceration: from system-involved youth and incarcerated adults to returning citizens building creative income-generating pathways through our Alumni Network.
 Our work continued to validate the profound potential of music as a tool for healing, skill development, and systemic change.
 Through our programs, we witnessed countless personal breakthroughs and fostered communities defined by resilience and connection.

 Youth Music Production & DJ Program